PX4/PX4-user_guide/en/peripherals/camera.md

 Number | Description
 --- | ---
 1 | enables the GPIO interface.
 The AUX outputs are pulsed high or low (depending on the `TRIG_POLARITY` parameter) every [TRIG_INTERVAL](../advanced_config/parameter_reference.md#TRIG_INTERVAL) duration.
 This can be used to trigger most standard machine vision cameras directly.
 Note that on PX4FMU series hardware (Pixhawk, Pixracer, etc.), the signal level on the AUX pins is 3.3v.
 2  | Enables the Seagull MAP2 interface.
 This allows the use of the [Seagull MAP2](http://www.seagulluav.com/product/seagull-map2/) to interface to a multitude of supported cameras.
-Pin 1 of the MAP2 should be connected to the lower AUX pin of `TRIG_PINS` (therefore, pin 1 to AUX 5 and pin 2 to AUX 6 by default).
-In this mode, PX4 also supports automatic power control and keep-alive functionalities of Sony Multiport cameras like the QX-1.
+Pin/Channel 1 (camera trigger) and Pin/Channel 2 (mode selector) of the MAP2 should be connected to the lower and higher AUX pins of `TRIG_PINS`, respectively (therefore, channel/pin 1 to AUX 5 and channel/pin 2 to AUX 6 by default).
+Using Seagull MAP2, PX4 also supports automatic power control and keep-alive functionalities of Sony Multiport cameras like the QX-1.
 3 | Enables the MAVLink interface.
 In this mode, no actual hardware output is used.
 Only the `CAMERA_TRIGGER` MAVLink message is sent by the autopilot (by default, if the MAVLink application is in `onboard` mode.
 Otherwise, a custom stream will need to be enabled).
 4 | Enables the generic PWM interface.
 This allows the use of [infrared triggers](https://hobbyking.com/en_us/universal-remote-control-infrared-shutter-ir-rc-1g.html) or servos to trigger your camera.
+The trigger signal is duplicated on both pins specified using `TRIG_PINS`.

 ## Other Parameters